 - You sure have to have read a lot to catch all the mythological and literary references in The Sandman.
 Just to throw in a few:

 - World's End has many parallels with The Decameron.

 - William Shakespeare plays a significant secondary role during the whole series.
 Bonus points if you are familiar with the relevance of The Tempest in Shakespearean studies.

-- Lucifer quotes Satan and immediately claims having borrowed the quote from Milton.
+- Lucifer quotes Satan from Paradise Lost and immediately claims having borrowed the quote from Milton.

-- There are characters a-plenty from different mythological traditions: Morpheus, Orpheus, Calliope (Greek mythology); Odin, Locki (Norse mythology); God, Lucifer, Azazel (Christian mythology); Ra, Bastet (Egyptian mythology); the Three (found in multiple traditions as the embodiment of femininity); and many, many more.
+- There are characters a-plenty from different traditions: Morpheus, Orpheus, Calliope (Greek Mythology); Odin, Loki (Norse Mythology); God, Lucifer, Azazel (Christianity); Ra, Bastet (Egyptian Mythology); the Three (found in multiple traditions as the embodiment of femininity); and many, many more.

 - An Italian Donald Duck comic story had Daisy Duck and her friends eating madeleine cookies.
 One of the friends remarked "The memories they awaken..."
 If you're a fan of Marcel Proust, a writer most adults consider too "heavy" to read, you recognize this reference to classic, deep French literature.
 In a children's comic.
 Never let it be said that the Walt Disney company underestimate the smarts of their readers.